I love doing DIY projects and I enjoy giving advice to others to help them on their projects.

 During a recent home remodeling project, my wife and I couldn’t agree on what to do with our old dining room chandelier.
-She wanted to toss it while I hate letting things go to waste.
-Then I got the idea to repurpose and transform it into a Halloween chandelier.
+She wanted to toss it, but I can't stand letting things go to waste.
+I got the idea to repurpose and transform it into a Halloween chandelier.

-Below are the steps for how I created my Halloween chandelier.
-I hope they help inspire your own Halloween decorating project.
+Below, I describe how I created my Halloween chandelier.
+I hope these instructions and photos help inspire your own Halloween decorating project.

 Here’s the light that I turned into my Halloween chandelier.
 It was a typical builder grade colonial style 10 lamp brass finish candelabra that was hanging in the dining room when we bought the house.
 Most of the arms were loose or out of alignment; and several of the fake plastic candle stems were discolored near the top so it was ready to be replaced.